hexagr/hexagr.github.io/content/posts/bypassing-windows-defender/index.md

 This code uses the userland hooks `CreateFileA` and `WriteFile`.
 But if we [compile this code](https://hexagr.blogspot.com/2023/08/windows.html) and step through it in a debugger or decompiler, we'll see something else: under the hood, these functions invoke `NtCreateFile` and `NtWriteFile`—Native API stubs in `ntdll.dll` that set up registers and issue the actual syscall.

 `CreateFileA` is a high-level wrapper over the Native API.
-It handles things like ANSI/unicode conversion, then delegates to `NtCreateFile`, which prepares the registers and triggers the syscall.
+It handles things like ANSI/unicode conversion, then delegates to `NtCreateFile`, which prepares the registers and triggers the syscall within `ntoskrnl.exe`.

+>Nt or Zw are system calls declared in ntdll.dll and ntoskrnl.exe.
+When called from ntdll.dll in user mode, these groups are almost exactly the same; they trap into kernel mode and call the equivalent function in [ntoskrnl.exe](https://en.wikipedia.org/wiki/Ntoskrnl.exe) via the SSDT.
+When calling the functions directly in ntoskrnl.exe (only possible in kernel mode), the Zw variants ensure kernel mode, whereas the Nt variants do not.

-The native calls reach out to the System Service Descriptor Table, which holds an an array of offsets to kernel system calls:
+So, native calls reach out to the System Service Descriptor Table (SSDT), which holds an an array of offsets to kernel system calls:

 ```C
 typedef struct tagSERVICE_DESCRIPTOR_TABLE {